Get answers to common questions about PCI DSS compliance.

 PCI Responsibilities of UBC Merchants

-You need to be PCI DSS v.3.2.1 compliant (starting February 1, 2018) and you need to renew your PCI compliance annually.
+As of February 1, 2018, you need to be PCI DSS v.3.2.1 compliant and you need to renew your PCI compliance annually.

 Each UBC merchant is responsible for ensuring and validating their own compliance at their own cost.
 Follow the process to validate compliance: